Insect Bites During Pregnancy: Risks, Treatments & Prevention

 Are Pregnant Women More Prone To Mosquito Bites?

-According to a study published in the British Medical Journal, malaria-carrying mosquitoes (Anopheles gambiae) find pregnant women to be more attractive than non-pregnant women.
+According to a study published in the British Medical Journal, malaria-carrying mosquitoes (Anopheles gambiae) find pregnant women to be more attractive than non-pregnant women (15).
 Around 36 pregnant women were compared with 36 non-pregnant women of Gambia, and pregnant women attracted twice the number of mosquitoes than their non-pregnant counterparts.

-One observation was that women at advanced pregnancy state exhale 21% more air than non-pregnant women.
-Mosquitoes are therefore attracted to extra moisture and carbon dioxide in the exhaled breath.
+One observation was that women in advanced pregnancy state exhale 21% more air than non-pregnant women.
+Mosquitoes are, therefore, attracted to extra moisture and carbon dioxide in the exhaled breath.

 Another observation was the abdomen temperature, which was likely to be 0.7C hotter in pregnant women.
-Volatile substances releasing from the warm skin surface, therefore, attracted the insects (2).
+Volatile substances released from the warm skin surface, therefore, attracted the insects (5).

 This is just one speculation and could be a reason why insects find pregnant women more attractive.
 Understanding these factors can help pregnant women take proactive steps and prevention strategies, reducing their risk of bites and potential complications.